Travel guide

 Viajero eligiendo una eSIM por continente con un mapamundi de fondo

-Choosing an eSIM is easy when traveling to a single country, but it gets complicated when you think continentally: will the same one work for all of Europe?
+Choosing an eSIM is easy when traveling to a single country, but it gets complicated when you think continent-wide: will the same one work for all of Europe?
 Is there an eSIM that covers all of Asia?
-What if I'm traveling around the world?
-This is the ultimate eSIM guide by continent, a map to help you know exactly which plan suits your region, how many GB you'll need, and how to avoid overpaying.
+What if I'm going around the world?
+This is the definitive guide to eSIMs by continent, a map to help you know exactly which plan is right for your region, how many GB you need, and how to avoid overpaying.
 Use it as an index and jump to your continent.

 Regional or by country?
 How to decide

-If your trip stays within one country, get an eSIM for that destination: it's the cheapest option with the most GB.
+If your trip stays within one country, get an eSIM for that destination: it's the cheapest option and offers more GB.
 If you're crossing borders within the same continent, a regional eSIM saves you from changing plans in each country.
-And if your route spans several continents, a global eSIM is the most convenient.
+And if your route covers several continents, a global eSIM is the most convenient.
 That's all the logic you need.

 In general, the broader the coverage, the slightly higher the price per GB, but you gain the convenience of not having to manage anything.
-A word of advice first: check that your phone is eSIM compatible; almost all models from recent years are.
+A quick tip before you start: check that your phone is eSIM compatible; most models from recent years are.
 From there, choose by continent.
 You can see all plans in the complete eSIM catalog.

 Quick rule: 1 country = country eSIM; several countries on the same continent = regional eSIM; several continents = global eSIM.
-That will be correct 90% of the time.
+This will be right 90% of the time.

 Viajero eligiendo una eSIM por continente con un mapamundi de fondo